hobbyquaker/mqttDB/README.md

 This is loosely inspired by CouchDB and MapReduce, but this is _not_ a _"real"_ MapReduce implementation.

-Example: Publish the payload `{"map": "if (this.type === 'light') emit(this._id)"}` on the topic `meta/query/lights` to create a view "lights" that contains the ids of all objects that have a `type` property with the value `light`.
+Example: Publish the payload `{"map": "if (this.type === 'light') emit(this._id)"}` on the topic `db/query/lights` to create a view "lights" that contains the ids of all objects that have a `type` property with the value `light`.
-As soon as the view is created _mqtt-meta_ publishes on `meta/view/lights`, with the above example this would result in following payload:
+As soon as the view is created _mqttDB_ publishes on `db/view/lights`, with the above example this would result in following payload:
 ```json
 {